Crypto Exchange Solution

 Security in crypto exchange development isn’t a feature, it’s infrastructure.
 Non-negotiable layers include:

-On the regulatory side: if you’re operating in or serving users from the USA, EU, UK, UAE, or Singapore, you need more than a terms-of-service update.
+On the regulatory side, if you’re operating in or serving users from the USA, EU, UK, UAE, or Singapore, you need more than a terms-of-service update.
 KYC/AML workflows need to be compliant with FATF Travel Rule requirements, FinCEN guidance (for US-adjacent operations), and MiCA regulations if you’re touching European users post-2026.
-Engaging a crypto-specialized legal firm during architecture design not after launch, is strongly advisable.
+Our deep dive on KYC and AML compliance requirements covers the verification tiers, screening workflows, and documentation standards in detail.
+Engaging a crypto-specialized legal firm during architecture design and not after launch is strongly advisable.

 Step 7 – Payment Method Integration